Skip to content

 Best for: Manatees, swimming

 Famous for winter manatee sightings (November-March).
 The spring is beautiful but can get crowded during manatee season.
 Summer swimming is excellent.
+Full details in our Blue Springs guide.

 Manatee Season Tips: